Meaning

 Explanation

-Since this word has okurigana (hiragana attached to the kanji) you know that it's probably going to use the kun'yomi reading.
-You didn't learn that reading with the kanji, so here's a mnemonic to help you remember this reading:
+Since this word has okurigana (hiragana attached to the kanji) you know it's probably going to use the kun'yomi reading.
+You didn't learn that reading with the kanji, so here's a mnemonic to help you remember it:

 It's okay to question something, but you should be careful not to step on someone else's toes () by doing so.
-Questioning certain things can offend people, especially when they have strong feelings about it!
+Questioning certain things can offend people, especially if it's something they have strong feelings about!
 So be careful about those toes.

 Context